Canon 1300D vs Nikon D4

 - More heavily discounted: Has been around for much longer (launched in January 2012).

-If the count of individual advantages (bullet points above) is taken as a guide, the D4 emerges as the winner of the match-up (10 : 8 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the D4 is the clear winner of the contest (13 : 8 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 Expert reviews: Canon 1300D vs Nikon D4